Bone and Fracture Healing

 - The effects of extraperiosteal and subperiosteal dissection.
 I. On blood flow in muscle.

 - Periosteal and perichondral grafting in reconstructive surgery.

-- The presence of periosteum is essential for healing of large diaphyseal segmental defects reconstructed with trabecular metal: a study in the femur of goats.
+- The presence of periosteum is essential for healing of large segmental defects reconstructed with trabecular metal: a study in the femur of goats.

 - The induction of neochondrogenesis in free intra-articular periosteal autografts under influence of CPM.